 Lightweight, rubber-soled tennis shoes were cool, comfortable, and relatively low-maintenance.
 They were soon adapted for all manner of other sporting activities.
 Flexible styles with grippy rubber soles increased the ways that athletes could move, which meant that sports themselves evolved as well.
 Innovation!

 Our reproduction Kedwardian shoes are accurate to circa 1900-1925.
 Just like the originals, they feature a cotton canvas upper and lining, rubber soles, flat woven cotton shoelaces, and metal eyelets and aiglets.
 That means that Kedwardians are leather-free!
 They are made on the same last as Gibson, Londoner, Lucille, and Bernadette.
 Kedwardians are SO lightweight and comfortable.
-We’re offering them in ivory, navy, and black, all popular canvas tennis shoe colors from the early 20th century.
+We’ve got them in ivory, navy, and black, all popular canvas tennis shoe colors from the early 20th century.
+Plus, as of April 2024, we’ve also got Kedwardians in moss green and pink!

 Want to learn more about sport shoes?
 Shoe historian Thomas Turner, mentioned above, specializes in sneaker and sport shoe history.
 His article ‘The Production and Consumption of Lawn Tennis Shoes in Late Victorian Britain‘ was very helpful while researching the history of Victorian/Edwardian sport shoes.
 Turner has also written a book called The Sport Shoe: A History from Field to Fashion if you would like to learn more.